Ah-choo! Spring has sprung and pollen is in the air.

 - Carry your reliever and know how to manage an asthma attack.

-For more tips to stay protected, including asthma first-aid steps, visit the Thunderstorm Asthma page on the Better Health website-external site.
+For more tips to stay protected, including asthma first-aid steps, visit the Thunderstorm Asthma page on the Better Health website.